Archita0102/PD-OpenLANE-Workshop/README.md

 <p align="center">
     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/09a7361a-3d1a-4416-909c-e4d473be9b4b">

--  Here , timing analysis is done by first creating a db which is created by the /lef and .def file.
+-  Here , timing analysis is done by first creating a `db` which is created by the `.lef` and `.def file`.
--  In our analysis will use this db.
+-  In our analysis will use this `db`.
--  First read the db inside the tmp folder. merged.lef
+-  First read the db inside the tmp folder `merged.lef`

 <p align="center">
     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/12b42c16-32b1-4358-a075-6644c8bde20f">

--  Now , we need to read the def created post cts.
-This is present in results/cts.
+-  Now , we need to read the `def` created post cts.
+This is present in `results/cts`.

 <p align="center">
     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/9180a549-5ebd-4eb9-89a4-5ec2fd7823cc">

--  Now , create a db.
+-  Now , create a `db`.
 Give a custom name

 <p align="center">
     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/7c02210f-8641-4f99-a2b9-e35581d8ce80">